mulias/possum_parser_language/docs/overview.md

 ```

 In addition to returning arrays and objects containing variables as elements,
-we can use a variable as the name in a name/value object pair.
+we can use a variable as the key in a key/value object pair.
 The variable
 must be a string.
 ```
   $ possum -p "Var <- word & ' = ' & Value <- int $ {Var: Value}" -i "MY_SECRET = 12345"